yangyixiaof/CodeCompletionModels/README.md

 ## Chapter 4 REP model implementation
 [REP implementation (github address, this project is mixed with HLM-SLM model, containing tutorial)](https://github.com/GrowingCode/FrameTokenMemAtten)

-### Detailed Experimental setting for REP and Pointer-Mixture in Chapter 4 of doctoral dissertation
+### Detailed experimental setting for REP and Pointer-Mixture in Chapter 4 of doctoral dissertation
 　　In Chapter 4, REP model (proposed by me) and Pointer-Mixture (proposed by JianLi) are compared.
 We use the similar setting as Pointer-Mixture meaning that we ignore grammar tokens when learning token repetition.
 * only consider variable tokens
    * In this experiment, REP model and Pointer-Mixture only consider variables.
 When preprocessing data, we mark every variable in the sequence and use REP model or Pointer-Mixture to decide whether the variable should be the already existed one or the one in vocabulary table.